dherman/module-tag/module-tag/explainer.md

 code) via URL's and extensible package formats.

-## What about sharing packages between client and server?
+## If packages become a browser format, how can they be shared with the server?

 ES6 modules separate the concept of module naming from deployment format through the [Loader